 The flowers are pollinated by insects and the berries are favoured by birds.
 The leaves are eaten by caterpillars of a number of moths.

 Whitebeam is adaptable to all conditions but thrives in chalk soils.

-Every sapling that we provide is UK sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
-Seeds are collected and stored in the UK, and they are all coded and batched so that we can track each individual tree.
+Every sapling that we provide is UK and Ireland sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
+Seeds are collected and stored in the UK and Ireland, and they are all coded and batched so that we can track each individual tree.

 More information about this tree is available here.